Skip to Main Content

 Scenario Starting Salary Balance Industry SuperFund net benefit Retail super fund net benefit Industry SuperFund account balance today Retail super fund account balance today Net benefit difference

-• Pension Net Benefit model assumptions for: Compare the Retirements advertising, the Compare the Retirements tool and retirement stories
+• Pension Net Benefit model assumptions for: Compare the Retirement advertising, the Compare the Retirement tool and general performance claim in advertising campaigns.

-For example, the 5-year timeframe tracks the de-cumulation of a member's benefit utilising each of the tracked fund's pension product between ages 67-71, commencing from 1 July 2018 and finishing on 30 June 2023.
+For example, the 5-year timeframe tracks the de-cumulation of a member's benefit utilising each of the tracked funds’ pension product between ages 67-71, commencing from 1 July 2019 and finishing on 30 June 2024.

 Sample Set

-The sample set used in the 5-year modelling contains the 8 Industry SuperFunds that participate in the marketing campaign.
+The sample set used in the 5-year modelling contains the 7 Industry SuperFunds that participate in the ISA marketing campaign.

-As at 30 June 2023, the number of retail super options included in the sample set is:
+As at 30 June 2024, the number of retail super options included in the sample set as at each year:

 Information about the Pension Net Benefit Model